RinkiyaKeDad/gitops-sample/README.md

 ```

 1. Click New App from the Argo CD UI and click edit as YAML and copy paste the config in `/apps/go-server-prod.yaml` and click create.
 And then click sync.

+Now we are at the stage when if you change the tag in `chart/values.yaml` and commit and push, Argo CD will detect that its out of sync and you can click sync from the UI to sync it.

+Next step is to automate things and for that we will use GitHub Actions.